zyrup/sugar/readme.md

 Sugar is an ongoing game development project for learning purposes.

 **Features:**
 * **Map generation** using [cellular automaton](https://en.wikipedia.org/wiki/Cellular_automaton) with hex tiles.
 Varying height-levels, rivers and lakes.
-The generation is quite slow atm.
+The generation is quite slow at the moment.
+Which is why I'm currently working on a [faster map generator](http://i.zyrup.kochab.uberspace.de/sugar/10/) programmed in C.
 * **Pathfinding** using [A star algorithm](http://www.briangrinstead.com/blog/astar-search-algorithm-in-javascript).
 There is a lot to improve.
 * **Websocket** using [WebSocket server for PHP](https://code.google.com/archive/p/php-websocket-server/).
 * **NPCs**.
 They are just wandering around atm.